microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

       Pizzeria app on Oracle is ready at http://some_other_ip_address:8083/pizzeria
 ```

+Note: it may take several minutes for the web application(s) to be available in the web browser (connection timeouts maybe appear if you try it before the application is ready).

+## Make sure you have data in your WTH database

+Once you have validated that the web application works, verify that you have data in your "on-prem" database(s).
+You can use either the GUI or CLI tools for Oracle, PostgreSQL and/or MySQL.
+Once you connect to your database, you can run a query such as `SELECT * from Pizza`.
+The database schema can be viewed [here](https://camo.githubusercontent.com/0f0cd3e28bd97b0924a4aa79ca70709f1fc4880afa7b6651eb43165e0188ef05/68747470733a2f2f7261776769742e636f6d2f707a696e7374612f70697a7a657269612f6d61737465722f646f63756d656e746174696f6e2f64617461626173655f736368656d612e737667)

+Note: For SQLPlus* for Oracle, you will need to append the SID to the username (e.g. C##WTH@XE).

 ### Secure Access to "On-Prem" Databases

    - Run the [shell script](./Resources/HelmCharts/ContosoPizza/modify_nsg_for_db_from_client.sh) in the files given to you for this hack at this path: `HelmCharts/ContosoPizza/modify_nsg_for_db_from_client.sh`